 - The App Service Environment, which deploys directly into your virtual network with dedicated supporting infrastructure and is using the Isolated and Isolated v2 pricing tiers.

 Virtual network integration gives your app access to resources in your virtual network, but it doesn't grant inbound private access to your app from the virtual network.
 Private site access refers to making an app accessible only from a private network, such as from within an Azure virtual network.
 Virtual network integration is used only to make outbound calls from your app into your virtual network.
-The VNet integration feature behaves differently when it's used with virtual networks in the same region and with virtual networks in other regions.
-The VNet integration feature has two variations:
+The virtual network integration feature behaves differently when it's used with virtual networks in the same region and with virtual networks in other regions.
+The virtual network integration feature has two variations:

 - Regional virtual network integration: When you connect to virtual networks in the same region, you must have a dedicated subnet in the virtual network you're integrating with.